The Challenge: We often feel like we don’t deserve to be happy or that being happy is selfish.

 Why?
 Because instead of focusing on yourself, your attention is freed up to notice others.
-Think about it, when you’re down in the dumps, it’s all about me, myself, and I. And there’s research to back that up too (anxious and depressed moods lead to an increase in self-focus).
-However, when you feel positive emotions, on the other hand, research shows that your perspective broadens and it’s more easy to reach out to others and connect as well as to see things from a broader (wiser?) perspective (for more on that, see research by Barbara Fredrickson of the University of North-Carolina at Chapel Hill).
+Think about it: when you’re down in the dumps, it’s all about me, myself, and I. And there’s research to back that up too (anxious and depressed moods lead to an increase in self-focus).
+However, when you feel positive emotions, on the other hand, research shows that your perspective broadens and it’s easier to reach out to others and connect as well as to see things from a broader (wiser?) perspective (for more on that, see research by Barbara Fredrickson of the University of North-Carolina at Chapel Hill).

 Think about it, on a “life sucks” day, we can get so tunnel-visioned in our grumpiness that we won’t even notice a friend walk by.
-However, on a day when you are feeling great, you are more likely to notice if someone needs help and to reach out a helping hand.
-(Ironically, for that reason, a great way to increase our happiness is to be empathetic, to reach out and to help others.)
+However, on a day when you are feeling great, you are more likely to notice if someone needs help and to reach out for a helping hand.
+(Ironically, for that reason, a great way to increase our happiness is to be empathetic, to reach out, and to help others.)

 Three, You Start Influencing Everyone

 You’ve seen them: those jolly, joyful, and light-hearted people.
 The ones that walk into a room and everything just feels slightly better.
-It could be a family member, a friend, a 4th grade teacher—heck, your dog!
-They light up a room and leave you feeling lighter, warmer and just a tad more joyful.
+It could be a family member, a friend, a 4th-grade teacher—heck, your dog!
+They light up a room and leave you feeling lighter, warmer, and just a tad more joyful.
 The bottom line: Your happiness uplifts and inspires.

 There’s science to this.
 When we see someone happy doing something happy people do like making someone feel better or helping them, we get a warm and fuzzy inspired feeling (you may even shed a tear or feel a chill).
-Psychologist Jonathan Haidt has appropriate coined his state “elevation”—maybe because it makes you feel a little high for a moment.
-Well the data shows that when you experience elevation from watching someone help someone else, you’re more likely to then go and do something sweet for someone else!
+Psychologist Jonathan Haidt has appropriately coined his state “elevation”—maybe because it makes you feel a little high for a moment.
+Well, the data shows that when you experience elevation from watching someone help someone else, you’re more likely to go and do something sweet for someone else!
 Bottom line: If you’re happy, you’re more likely to help and uplift others, and your actions inspire others to go out, be happy, and help others.

 This isn’t just for friends and family, folks.
 It’s at work too.
 When Haidt and his colleagues applied his research to a business setting, he found that when leaders were fair and self-sacrificing, their employees would experience elevation.
 As a consequence, they felt more loyal and committed to their boss and were more likely to act in a helpful and friendly way with other employees even when they had nothing to gain from it!
-In other words, being happy inspires others and they go out and make the world a better place (and the cherry on top: They are more loyal to you too!).
+In other words, being happy inspires others, and they go out and make the world a better place (and the cherry on top: They are more loyal to you too!).